elletsai/linkedin_career_analysis/README.md

 # linkedin portfolio keywords

-Aim to analysis keywords in LinkedIn profile to improve personal profile.
+Aim to analysis keywords in LinkedIn profile to improve personal portfolio.
+Utilize text mining to detect most common techniques in data science related field required.
+Therefore provide a basic knowledge on essential skills in industry.
 Following shows the outline for this project:
 1. Data collection:
     - Use selenium and and Beautiful Soup to scrape data from LinkedIn
     - Reference: https://github.com/austinoboyle/scrape-linkedin-selenium